ginstrom/paladin-novel/chapters/01_mark-of-betrayal.md

 "That scribe there won't see a week," the other guard observed with casual interest.
 "Betting pool says three days."

 "You're generous.
 I give him till tomorrow's shift change."
 Garrett's boot scraped against the deck planks.
 "Course, the strong ones sometimes last longer.
-Had one bastard make it four months before the salt ate through his lungs.
+Had one bastard make it half a year before the salt ate through his lungs.
 Kept working right up till he drowned in his own blood."

 Both guards laughed.

-"Remember that big fellow from the last shipment?
-Thought he was tough."

-"Oh, the one who tried to organize the others?
-Yeah, overseers made an example of him.
-Chained him to the salt face for three days without water.
-By the end, he was licking the walls and begging to die."

-More laughter echoed from above.

 The dying scribe's breathing hitched.
 His eyes had opened during the conversation, staring at nothing.
 A thin line of drool escaped the corner of his mouth.

 Pell shifted beside Gond, his chains clinking softly.
 "Cheerful bunch," he whispered.

 "Salt mines," Sim murmured, so quietly Gond almost missed it.
-"I've heard the stories.
-The lucky ones die in the first week."

-Jord's breathing had changed—shorter, sharper.
-His massive hands opened and closed repeatedly, testing his bonds.
+"Alanyi have mercy."

+"Alanyi?
+That some kind of god?" asked Gond.

+"Godess," corrected Pell.
+"Our Sim here is a priest of this Alanyi, although I have to question her power if her priests make a habit of one-way trips to the salt mines."

+"Alanyi is the godess of peace and mercy," clarified Sim.
+"And I can't think of many places needing mercy more than this one," he continued with a lopsided grin.
+"Though I must admit, I'd much rather she'd sent me to a nice monastery than a slaver's ship."

 Above them, Garrett's voice carried clearly.
 "Captain says we're making good time.
 Should reach Blackwater Bay by tomorrow evening.
-Then it's a short march to the mines."
+We'll pick up more cargo there and then head to the mines."

 "Good.
 This cargo's starting to stink.
 Lost two more since yesterday—that woman in the corner finally stopped breathing, and the old man by the bulkhead.
 Want me to toss 'em overboard?"